Mayoralty of Pete Buttigieg

 Pete Buttigieg served as mayor of South Bend, Indiana from 2012 to 2020.
 Elected in 2011 as a Democrat, he took office in January 2012 at the age of 29, becoming the second-youngest mayor in South Bend history, and the youngest incumbent mayor, at the time, of a U.S. city with at least 100,000 residents.
-During his mayoralty, he acquired the nickname "Mayor Pete and Pothole Pete”.
+During his mayoralty, he acquired the nickname "Mayor Pete".
 Coming out as gay in 2015, Buttigieg became the first elected official in Indiana to come out while in office, as well as the highest-ranking Indiana elected official to come out.
-Buttigieg won reelection in 2015.
+Buttigieg won reelection later that year.
+In 2017, Buttigieg unsuccessfully ran for chairman of the Democratic National Committee, pledging to resign as mayor if he had been elected.
 Buttigieg opted against running for reelection in 2019, instead launching a campaign for the Democratic presidential nomination in the 2020 United States presidential election.
+While he subsequently lost his bid for presidency, during his campaign he garnered a high national profile.

-Buttigieg focused on urban development during his tenure.
-As mayor, Buttigieg supported numerous private developments.
+Buttigieg focused on urban development during his tenure as mayor.
+He supported numerous private developments.
 He also oversaw the sale of numerous city-owned properties to private owners.
 A key initiative of Buttigieg's first term was his Vacant and Abandoned Properties Initiative, also known as "1,000 Properties in 1,000 Days".
 This initiative reached its goal of repairing or demolishing 1,000 blighted properties across the city.
-In his second term, Buttigieg completed two major infrastructure projects, a $150 million "Smart Sewer" project and a $25 million complete streets program named "Smart Streets".
-Buttigieg also took a number of steps to commit the city of South Bend to greater environmental stewardship.
+In his second term, he completed two major infrastructure projects: a $150 million "Smart Sewer" project and a $25 million complete streets program named "Smart Streets" (the latter of which received national accolades).
+He also took a number of steps to commit the city of South Bend to greater environmental stewardship.
+This included creating the "Carbon Neutral 2050" plan for the city, which was adopted by the city council.
+After facing public pressure for the city to act, Buttigieg had the city collaborate with other entities to fund lead paint remediation efforts.
+He had previously argued that action on remediating levels of lead in South Bend was task for the state government and not the city government.
+Buttigieg launched a pilot program to provide residents with funding for home repairs, which he subsequently expanded into a larger program.
+He also funded improvements to city parks.